iwanbk/go-raml/docs/tutorial/README.md

 A short description about the integrations:

 - Client acquire oauth2 token using [Client Credential Flow](https://gig.gitbooks.io/itsyouonline/content/oauth2/oauth2.html)
 - Client generate JWT Token by specifying the scopes.
-We will use `Organization` the scopes.
+We will use `Organization` as the scopes.
   We can see more about scope in [Scope Concept](https://gig.gitbooks.io/itsyouonline/content/oauth2/scopes.html) and [Available Scopes](https://gig.gitbooks.io/itsyouonline/content/oauth2/availableScopes.html)
 - Client use JWT token to authorize the request